vin3697/Squats_with_AI/README.md

 This project counts the number of squat the person does.

-I have used OpenCV and mediapipe library to accomplish this task of counting the numbe of squats.
+I have used OpenCV and mediapipe library to accomplish this task of counting the number of squats.

 From mediapipe library I have used feature of pose, from where I got the co-ordinates of my shoulder and knee.